-Full Marketing Capabilities:
+Full AI Marketing Capabilities:

 Pay Per Click